All Episodes

 I cannot believe it.

-And if anybody owes anybody a an apology, the president should apologize to you because you probably have been more help.
+And if anybody owes anybody an apology, the president should apologize to you because you probably have been more help.

-Because you end up being a step ahead of them so many times than you were in this last incident.
+He probably listens to you more than a lot of us because you end up being a step ahead of them so many times than you were in this last incident.

 And I couldn't believe it.